I won't go into it in great detail. If you need more info, look here:

 common of these is the Yellow Potion.
 The only known dealer in potions is a young man

-who lives in East Brittany.
+who lives at the Healer's shop in East Brittany.
 His shop seems to open around 10pm.

 Your first task is to obtain sufficient money to buy a large stash of Food and drugs.